-Early Check In Registration Form
+Early Check In

-- Submit this form by July 12, 2020 with your entry form along with a \$30 non-refundable fee - Early check in will only be allowed Wednesday, September 9th, 2020 from 5:00pm 9:00pm. - NO ONE will be allowed in before 5:00pm - It is the exhibitor's responsibility to inform their county and clubs that they will be arriving early.
-Any issues arising from early arrival must be dealt with prior to arrival.
+- Select Early Check In through FairEntry by July 12, 2021 - If accepted, the fee is \$30, non-refundable.
+If not accepted you will not be invoiced for \$30 per horse. - Early check in will only be allowed Wednesday, September 8, 2021 from 5:00pm 9:00pm. - Ranch Division riders wishing to use Early Check-in will have first priority, at no charge, but must select Early Check In upon entry deadline. - NO ONE will be allowed in before 5:00pm - It is the exhibitor's responsibility to inform their county and clubs that they will be arriving early.
+Any issues arising from early arrival must be dealt with prior to arrival. - Horses traveling in the same trailer with Ranch Division horses must pay the \$30 per horse for early arrival fee, and will have priority over horses not traveling with Ranch Division horses. - Please include in the notes your estimated time of arrival for Wednesday.